 Book Early to Avoid Disappointment

-My 2015 workshop sold out in a week so I expect this one to be no different.
+The first dates for this workshop sold out so I have added another date which is June 23rd, 2017.
 During the summer, I’ll be living a nocturnal life as I shoot the Milky Way as much as possible.
-You can join me on Saturday the 24th of June 2017 for a one night workshop right here on Vancouver Island.
+Join me this summer for a one night workshop on beautiful Vancouver Island.

 Where and When?

-- Objective Date is Saturday the 24th of June 2017.
-9PM till very late.
+- This workshop has two dates.
+The June 24th date is now sold out but I have opened up another date for the night before which is June 23rd.
+On either night the workshop will run from 9PM till very late.
 Due to changeable weather conditions there is a chance that we may have to move the workshop a couple of days earlier or later so please be prepared for a possible change in the date.

 - Location – Mid Island but be prepared for the location to change due to wildfires and weather.
 I have a list of locations to choose from but as always, we’re at the mercy of the weather.
 I’ll announce the final location three days before the workshop after a final study of the forecast.
 Attendees will be notified by txt and email.
 Plan for a 2hr drive depending on your location.